yelouafi/cfrp/README.md

 > Ok, actual implementation is not exactly CFRP but still w've got Behaviors and Events.
 And **it's still a rough POC**

+Don't ask me about Side Effects and Hot reload/Time travel.
+I'm not on that stage yet.

 So in the current actual implementation: Observable (in the Ko and MobX sense) + Reducer (in the Redux sense) = Behavior

 A behavior is much like a Redux reducer in the sens it entirely depends on a Reducer for the update logic; Unlike Mobx/Ko Observables